MicrosoftDocs/azure-docs/articles/cognitive-services/Translator/document-translation/get-started-with-document-translation.md

 If successful, the POST method returns a `202 Accepted`  response code and the batch request is created by the service.

-## Retrieve job and document status via HTTP GET
+## Retrieve jobs and job status via HTTP GET

 ### [C#](#tab/csharp)